mustafagulhan/messaging-app/README.md

-# Secure Messaging and Encrypted Cloud Storage Platform
+# Secure Messaging and Encrypted Cloud Storage Platform..

 A secure messaging and encrypted cloud storage platform developed using modern web technologies.
 This platform enables users to communicate securely and store their files in an encrypted format.